Guappo: In art and popular culture

 The Guappo is present in Neapolitan drama, music and literature, such as the Neapolitan song "Guapparia" by of the poet Libero Bovio, in works of the author Raffaele Viviani, and the journalists Ferdinando Russo and Matilde Serao.

-The famous comedian Totò played a role of an ordinary person bullied by a guappo in The Gold of Naples (L'oro di Napoli) a 1954 Italian comedy film directed by Vittorio De Sica.
+The comedian Totò played a role of an ordinary person bullied by a guappo in The Gold of Naples (L'oro di Napoli) a 1954 Italian comedy film directed by Vittorio De Sica.

 The Neapolitan composer of operas Domenico Cimarosa features a Guappo in his 1786 opera Il credulo.
 The transition from guapparia to Camorra in the mid-20th Century is portrayed in several filmic sceneggiate starring Italian actor and singer Mario Merola, who often played the role of an old-style "guappo" standing up against the injustices brought about by the Camorra; examples include Sgarro alla camorra ("Affront to the Camorra", 1973) and L'ultimo guappo ("The last guappo", 1978).

 In the 1974 American film The Godfather Part II, the character of Don Fanucci is depicted as carrying himself and dressing like a stereotypical guappo.